maxthraxx/WFGY/benchmarks/benchmark-vs-gpt5/README.md

-# 🧠 GPT-5 vs WFGY — The Logic Duel Begins
+# 🧠 GPT‑5 vs WFGY — The Logic Duel Begins

 > "GPT‑5 is the future?
 > Then we’ll benchmark the future — with the tools we already have."

+🛠️ This page is under construction.
+📌 **Bookmark it now** — when GPT‑5 is released, we’ll post the full results of our public showdown.

+And yes, WFGY is open source.
+You’ll be able to **replicate every test yourself** — same prompts, same logic, same outcome.

 ---